 No specific data is available on financing research from private sources.
 There are concrete cases of business sector financing specific research projects or stimulating research development within HEIs.

-Considering the fact that research is underfunded in Georgia (only 0.18% of GDP was spent on research in 2008 and 0.2% in 2009), and the main share of funding goes to the scientific institutes of the Academy of Sciences, universities are left with minimum funds for research activities.
+In Georgia, research is underfunded.
+Thus only 0.18 % of GDP was spent on research in 2008 and not more than 0.2 % in 2009, without significant increase in following years.

 13. University-enterprise cooperation